RelChron/relchronvis_1/README.md

 </p>

 # A Relative Chronology of Sound Changes in Russian
 This web app visualizes a relative chronology of sound changes that have occurred in the Russian language from Proto-Slavic to the present day.
-It allows users to inspect inividual changes and their relative datings, and view examples for that sound change.
+It allows users to inspect individual changes and their relative datings and view examples.

 # Running the Project Locally
 The web app runs on a Python flask server and can be run locally.